Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 The values proposed by a field could depend upon other field value.
 If javascript is activated in your browser, fields will be filtered dynamically.
-Otherwise, |SYSPRODUCTNAME| will ensure that the values you submit are correct.
+Otherwise, Tuleap will ensure that the values you submit are correct.

 As explained above, artifact submission forms vary from one project to